CalciferZh/Kinect-Recorder/README.md

 ## Overview

-This repo is an easy-to-use tool to record short color + depth + body index stream from Microsoft Kinect 2.
+This repo is an easy-to-use tool to record color + depth + body index stream from Microsoft Kinect 2.

 ## Usage